darkDragontid/semantic_framework/1_1_Philosophy_of_Interaction.md

 #### 1. General Principles of Interaction with LLMs

 **1.1.
-Principle of a Clear Protocol:** An LLM is a processor, not an oracle.
+Principle of a Clear System:** An LLM is a processor, not an oracle.
 The quality of its response is directly dependent on the clarity of the task and the definitiveness of the required response format.

 **1.2.
 Principle of Iterative Refinement:** Interaction with AI is a dialogue, not a request.
 The first response is a draft that requires polishing and rethinking by a human.